jjfahner/ev3-net/README.md

   print('Sensor value:', sensor.value())
 ```

-To run this same program on a computer, run the ev3-net server script on a brick, and make the following change:
+To run this program from a computer, run the ev3-net server script on a brick, and make the following change:

 ```python
 # Setup default brick instance to be a remote brick